lindell/conc/README.md

 conc
 ----
-Conc is a package to help with
+Conc is a package to help with concurrent operations in Go.
+Works with Go1.18 generics.

 ## Map